 It might seem counter-intuitive—how can you save anything when you’re stressed about not having enough money in the first place?
 You can do it incrementally, save a few hundred pesos here and there, even coins can help.
 The Internet is full of viral stories of people who decided to accumulate their five peso coins and 50-peso bills and ended up with thousands of pesos just after a few months.
 Saving money is always the first step towards financial security.

 Say you got a bonus from work and you decided to use all of it to pay your debts (as you should), you should pay the ones with the highest interest first.
 Paying off that debt sooner will save you a lot of money, then work your way towards the rest of your other obligations.
-Paying off credit cards should also be a priority—a 3.5% interest is no joke, and is making a huge impact on your finances without you knowing it.
+Paying off credit cards should also be a priority—a 3.5% interest is no joke and is making a huge impact on your finances without you knowing it.

 Most of our anxiety comes from not knowing what’s going to happen in the future.
 Would I still be earning enough?
 Will I be able to send my kids to good schools?
 Am I set for a long and healthy retirement?
 Start saving for it then, and make your money work for you.
 Most companies offer employees stock options and mutual fund investments that could help you manage your finances long-term.
 Get in on that.
-Open a small, low-risk business.
-Invest in the stock market.
-Nowadays, investing is so easy there are even YouTube tutorials that could help you do it.
+VUL plans like FWD Manifest and FWD Set for Life give you access to investment funds while, at the same time, staying financially protected.